Assistant Professor (Teaching) in Spatial Sciences

 - 1998: B.S., Horticultural Science, National Taiwan University

-An-Min Wu, Ph.D., is a lecturer in the Spatial Sciences Institute at the University of Southern California Dornsife College of Letters, Arts and Sciences.
+An-Min Wu, Ph.D., is an assistant professor (teaching) in the Spatial Sciences Institute at the University of Southern California Dornsife College of Letters, Arts and Sciences.

 She has worked as a GIS analyst, mapping engineer and mapping project manager.